What is Authoright?

 When do you pay royalties?

-This will be set out on your publishing contract with us.
-But to recap, we pay royalties twice a year i.e. every six months.
+We pay royalties twice a year i.e. every six months.

 Publishers receive sales information and sales revenue from retailers in arrears.
 As such, we have two accounting periods in any given year being May-October and November-April.
 For the first period, we will send out royalties in the following February and for the second period we will send out royalties in the following August.
 In each, case on or by the month end.